 Adding acid is necessary to safely preserve salsa

 Because the acidity level of tomatoes varies greatly, more acid must be added to produce a safe salsa.

 - Commercially bottled lemon or lime juice or 5% acidity vinegar are Commercially bottled lemon juice or 5% acidity vinegar are used.

 - Lemon or lime juice is more acidic and has less effect on the flavor than vinegar.

 - Follow recipe directions for adding vinegar or bottle lemon juice to home-canned salsa.

 - Don't substitute vinegar for lemon juice, unless this substitution is given in the tested recipe, or an unsafe product may result.

-If you are not using a tested recipe or like being creative with your salsa mixtures, you can pressure can the salsa, store it in the refrigerator for up to a week or freeze it for up to one year.
+If you are not using a tested recipe or like being creative with your salsa mixtures, store it in the refrigerator for up to a week or freeze it for up to one year.
 There are only USDA tested salsa recipes and processes for boiling water canning.
 There are no tested pressure-canning process for salsa.

 Spices and herbs